Counting Sort: A New Pespective on Sorting

 Follow up: Could you come up with a one-pass algorithm using only constant extra space?

-There are multiple approaches to solve this problem.
+This problem can be solved in multiple ways.
 The optimal solution uses the two-pointer technique to sort the array in a single pass.
-I will introduce this technique in the Array Two-Pointer Technique Exercises.
-Here, we will use the counting sort approach to solve this problem.
-Essentially, it requires sorting an array that contains only the elements 0, 1, and 2.
+I will introduce this technique in Array Two-Pointer Technique Exercises.
+Here, we use the counting sort approach to solve this problem, which essentially requires you to sort the array containing only the elements 0, 1, and 2.

 We can create a count